nabeken/aws-go-sqs/README.md

 ## Status

-Since I've add API that I needed to this library, it is not completed but still useful.
+Since I've added API that I needed to this library, it is not completed but still useful.

 ## Example